 Under the conditional independence assumption and correct specification of the propensity score, the treatment group and re-weighted comparison group should be observably similar and should evolve similarly prior to the War.
 Table 2 examines covariate balance in the unweighted and re-weighted overlap subsamples.
 Columns 1-4 test for balance on the siting-relevant characteristics included in the propensity score.
 In unweighted comparisons, the 94 treatment counties in the overlap sample were larger and higher income than the average comparison county-this is because the large majority of counties in the comparison group were highly rural and unlikely to be suitable for a plant under any circumstances.
 Once we re-weight comparison counties using the propensity score, the treatment group and comparison groups are well-balanced-this is largely by construction.
 As a stronger test of our identifying assumption, we also test for balance on a wide range of county characteristics that were not included in the propensity score, including income and wage metrics, occupational composition, industry composition, and house prices.
-Consistent with idiosyncratic assignment conditional on the propensity score, re-weighted comparison counties are statistically indistinguishable from the treated counties.
-Figure 3 maps the propensity score weights vary across counties.
+Consistent with idiosyncratic assignment conditional on the propensity score, re-weighted comparison in the propensity score weights across counties.
 Similar to the treatment counties, the highest-weighted control counties tend to be in small or middle sized heartland cities with a similar geographic distribution.
 We additionally test whether outcomes evolved in parallel for the treatment counties and re-weighted comparison counties prior to the War in our analysis below.